kubeflow/kubeflow/README.md

 * A Tensorflow Training Controller that can be configured to use CPUs or GPUs, and adjusted to the size of a cluster with a single setting
 * A TF Serving container

-This document details the steps needed to run the KubeFlow project in any environment in which Kubernetes runs.
+This document details the steps needed to run the Kubeflow project in any environment in which Kubernetes runs.

 ## The KubeFlow Mission